pluginized-protocols/libxbgp/docs/source/pluginizing_function.rst

           }
         })

     This code is intended to compare one attribute of two routes pointing to the same IP prefix.
-On this example, the branch ``on_err`` correspond to the case whether the plugins returns antother value than ``RTE_NEW``, ``RTE_OLD``, ``RTE_UNK`` or
+In this example, the branch ``on_err`` correspond to the case whether the plugins return another value than ``RTE_NEW``, ``RTE_OLD``, ``RTE_UNK`` or
     if its execution crashed.
-The code will just fallback on the original decision code of the host implementation.
+The code just fallback on the original decision code of the host implementation.

-    If the plugins has been correctly executed, and so ``ret_val_med_decision`` returns 1, the code will continue through the __VA_ARGS__ branch.
-When the program is on this last branch, the MACRO will retrieve the value returned by the plugin and will take an action accordingly.
+    If the plugin has been correctly executed, and so ``ret_val_med_decision`` returns 1, the code will continue through the __VA_ARGS__ branch.
+When the program is on this last branch, the MACRO will retrieve the value returned by the plugin and will take action accordingly.

 `on_err`
     Branch that will be executed if the function ``arg_vm_check`` returns 0 or if the plugin execution